willhoney7/honey.sh/posts/my-programming-journey.md

 Eventually, Palm announced the Palm Pre and I was hooked.
 I spent tons of time watching videos, reading articles, and discussing the phone in online forums.

-Eventually the phone was released (on June 6th, 2009) and I got one.
+I got one the day the phone released on June 6th, 2009.
 I remember on release day I spent much of my day on forums helping other new users answer questions and figure out how to use their new phones.
 I gained a little bit of notority in a VERY niche corner of the internet and was asked to be a "Technical